MaayanLab/clustergrammer/README.md

 The visualization json format is defined [here](#clustergrammer-json-format).
 Clustergrammer can make more than one visualization per page, but each visualization requires its own container.

 ## API Examples
-The page [index.html](index.html) and the corresponding loading scripg load_clustergram.js show an example of how to make a full-screen visualization that resizes with the window.
+The page [index.html](index.html) and the corresponding script [load_clustergram.js](load_clustergram.js) show an example of how to make a full-screen visualization that resizes with the window.

-The page multiple_clust.html and corresponding loading script load_multiple_clustergrams.js show an example of visualizing multiple clustergrams on one page.
+The page [multiple_clust.html](multiple_clust.html) and corresponding script [load_multiple_clustergrams.js](load_multiple_clustergrams.js) show an example of visualizing multiple clustergrams on one page.

 ## Optional Arguments